KeithPatarroyo/galapagos-project/content/authors/satoshi_takahashi/_index.md

 ---
 title: Satoshi Takahashi(高橋聡)
-role: Researcher on the Origins of Life and Creativity
+role: Engineer working on Chemical Computers and the Origins of Life
 avatar_filename: avatar.jpg
-bio: My research interests include the Origins of Life, the Nature of Intelligence and Creativity.
+bio: Trying to re-create the Origins of Life using Chemical Computation and Robotics.
 interests:
   - Origins of Life
+  - Chemical Computation
+  - Unconventional Computing
-  - Intelligence Multiplicity
+  - Chemical Robotics
-  - The Creativity of the Universe
 social:
   - icon: envelope
     icon_pack: fas